Top BBQ food safety tips

 - Always use separate utensils for handling raw and cooked meat when cooking.

 - Never put cooked food on a dish that has been used for raw meat or poultry.

 - The big issue when barbecuing is making sure your food has been cooked thoroughly, all the way through.

-- This is particularly important when cooking poultry, pork, minced and skewered meats, such as burgers, sausages and kebabs on the barbecue.
+- This is particularly important with poultry, pork, minced and skewered meat, such as burgers, sausages and kebabs.
 While the outside may look cooked (and in some cases burnt), the inside can still be raw.

-- If you’re cooking for lots of people, you can pre-cook meat in your kitchen oven just before you put it on the barbecue for flavour.
+- If you’re hosting a BBQ for lots of people, you can pre-cook meat in your kitchen oven just before you put it on the grill for flavour.

 - Turn the food regularly and move it around the grill to ensure it is cooked evenly on all sides.